HMS Marshal Ney

 HMS Marshal Ney was the lead ship of her class of two monitors built for the Royal Navy during the First World War.
 Laid down as M13, she was renamed after the French field marshal of the Napoleonic Wars Michel Ney.
 After service in the First World War, she became a depot ship and then an accommodation ship.
 Between 1922 and 1947, she was renamed three times, becoming successively Vivid, Drake and Alaunia II.
 She was scrapped in 1957.

 Design

-Designed for inshore operations along the sandbank-strewn Belgian coastline, Marshal Ney was equipped with two massive 15 in naval guns.
+Designed for inshore operations along the sandbank-strewn Belgian coastline, Marshal Ney was equipped with two massive 15 in naval guns in a single turret.
 Originally, these guns were to have been stripped from one of the battlecruisers Renown and Repulse after they were redesigned.
 However, the guns were not ready, and guns intended for the battleship Ramillies were used instead.

 The diesel engines used by the Marshal Ney-class ships were a constant source of technical difficulty, hampering their use.
 Marshal Ney in particular was—in the words of Jane's Fighting Ships—"practically a failure", on account of her MAN diesel engines being so unreliable.
 A contemporary description of the engines by Admiral Reginald Bacon, commander of the Dover Patrol from April 1915, shows how fault-prone they were: